Fresno State pays homage to retiring softball coach Margie Wright with 90-minute ceremony Sunday at Bulldog Diamond

 Wright, who was the first head coach to boast 1,000-plus school and Division I career wins at one school, is the only head coach in the history of the Bulldogs' softball program to garner region coach of the year honors (seven times) and is the third head coach at Fresno State to be recognized as a National Coach of the Year (1998).
 While the "New" Bulldog Diamond surpassed the 500,000 fan mark in 2009 and home attendance broke the 700,000 mark overall in 2011, Wright owned a 664-138-1 (.829) all-time record at Bulldog Diamond.

 In the polls, the Bulldogs set a then NCAA-best mark of 178 consecutive weeks nationally ranked when the polls first started in 1983.
-In addition, the program has ranked among the Top 10 in 154 weeks.
-Overall, the `Dogs were ranked in the national polls for 29 consecutive years from 1983-2011.
+In addition, the program ranked among the Top 10 in 154 weeks and ranked in the national polls for 29 consecutive years from 1983-2011.

-Fresno State is one of the top two NCAA Division I all-time winningest fastpitch programs with 1,478 wins -- ahead of UCLA, Florida State, Louisiana-Lafayette, California, Michigan, CS Fullerton, Texas A&M and Oklahoma.
-While owning the NCAA record for 30 consecutive NCAA Tournament appearances, Fresno State is third all-time in NCAA Tournament wins (89) and World Series appearances (12).
-In the final NCAA poll, Wright has guided the program to a final Top 25 ranking every year except four times (three years the Bulldogs received votes for a 28th place finish) and 14 final Top 10 rankings.
+Upon her retirement, Fresno State ws one of the top two NCAA Division I all-time winningest fastpitch programs with 1,478 wins -- ahead of UCLA, Florida State, Louisiana-Lafayette, California, Michigan, CS Fullerton, Texas A&M and Oklahoma.
+While owning the NCAA record for 30 consecutive NCAA Tournament appearances, Fresno State stood third all-time in NCAA Tournament wins (89) and World Series appearances (12).
+In season-ending NCAA polls, Wright has guided the program to a final Top 25 ranking every year except four times (three years the Bulldogs received votes for a 28th-place finish) and 14 final Top-10 rankings.

 A highly sought after public speaker who is nationally and internationally renowned, Wright is only the third head coach of the Bulldogs' softball program and is the winningest coach overall at Fresno State and second among NCAA Division I coaches, regardless of sport.

-In the spring of 2012 Wright entered her 13th and 14th hall of fame.
-She was accepted into the St. Louis Softball Hall of Fame as both an individual and team member of the St. Louis Hummers.
+In the fall of 2013, ASA / USA Softball inducted into her into its hall of fame - her 15th honor after 2012 nods by the St. Louis Softball Hall of Fame as both an individual and team member of the St. Louis Hummers.
 Four years prior she and her 1998 NCAA National Championship Team were inducted into the Fresno Athletic Hall of Fame.
-In addition, four-time USA Olympic softball medalist Laura Berg was inducted as an individual in the fall 2009 class, giving the program seven Fresno Athletic Hall of Famers; all who played for Wright.
+In addition, four-time USA Olympic softball medalist Laura Berg was inducted as an individual in the fall 2009 class, giving the program 10 Fresno Athletic Hall of Famers; all who played for Wright through the 2013 class.

 In the fall of 2006, Wright was inducted into the Fresno County Women Lawyers.
 In the spring of 2006, she was inducted with the Moline Sexton Ford women's major fastpitch team into the Illinois ASA Hall of Fame.
 In October 2005 Wright was inducted into the Women's Sports Foundation International Hall of Fame.
 In the fall of 2001, Wright was honored by the California National Organization for Women in addition to being picked as a support runner for the Salt Lake 2002 Olympic Torch Relay.